davibarreira/Vizagrams.jl/docs/src/tutorials/2_custommarks.md

 When we draw an instance of `Arrow`, we are drawing a line together with a triangle.
-The advantage of encapsulating into a mark is that we can specify how to parametrize in order to get the desired behavior.
+The advantage of encapsulating into a mark is that we can specify how to parametrize this mark in order to get the desired behavior.
 This becomes clearer in the next example:

 ```@example 1